vivliostyle/vivliostyle.org/_posts/2021-10-12-recent-vivliostyle-js-updates.md

 Please see the screenshot.
 Even though I specified `@page {margin: 0;}` to intentionally eliminate the margin, there is a spacing of 8px outside the green frame in v2.9.1 on the left (original [here](https://vivliostyle.github.io/viewer/v2.9.1/#src=https://github.com/ogwata/testbed-20211012/blob/main/test.html)).
 On the other hand, v2.10.0 on the right side renders with zero spacing as specified (original [here](https://vivliostyle.github.io/viewer/v2.10.0/#src=https://github.com/ogwata/testbed-20211012/blob/main/test.html), code [here](https://github.com/ogwata/testbed-20211012/blob/main/test.html)).

 Due to this fix, the typesetting results may differ before and after v2.10.0.
-If you have been using Vivliostyle Viewer, Vivliostyle CLI, or Create Book which incorporates Vivliostyle .js, please check once to see if your data is affected.
+If you have been using Vivliostyle Viewer, Vivliostyle CLI, or Create Book which incorporates Vivliostyle.js, please check once to see if your data is affected.
 Please refer to the issue below for details.

 - [ Default body margin should be 0 in paged media #776 ](https://github.com/vivliostyle/vivliostyle.js/issues/776)

-### The inheritance property specified by the root element can now be inherited to the contents of the `@page`
+### Inherited properties specified on the root element can now be inherited to the contents of the `@page`

-Let's compare this with a screenshot as well.
+Let's compare this with screenshots as well.
 First, prepare the HTML containing the root element as shown below (the entire code is [here](https://github.com/ogwata/testbed-20211012/blob/main/test-2.html)).
-Note that the `root` selector specifies the style of the text (color, font-family, variant, size, etc.).
+Note that the `:root` selector specifies the style of the text (color, font-family, variant, size, etc.).
 Since these are [inherited properties](https://developer.mozilla.org/en-US/docs/Web/CSS/inheritance#inherited_properties), they should be inherited by the headers and footers specified in the following `@page`.

 ```css
 :root {